 If only it were that simple.

-One of the keys to a mutually satisfying multi-cat household is making sure that your current cat and your new cat start off on the right paw.
+One of the keys to a mutually satisfying multi-cat household is making sure that your current cat and new cat start off on the right paw.
 This requires some knowledge, forethought, and finesse on your part.
-Though each cat is unique, fortunately there are a number of cat introduction techniques that work on most cats, most of the time.
+Though each cat is unique, fortunately, there are some cat introduction techniques that work on most cats, most of the time.
 Here are the main steps to ensuring a low-stress transition and lots of happy purrs.

-Phase 1: Select a Cat Who’s Compatible with Your Current Cat (Unless the Cat Selects You)
+Phase 1: Select a Cat That's Compatible with Your Current Cat

 Whenever possible, a high-energy kitten or young cat should be paired up with another high-energy kitten or young cat, so each has a compatible feline playmate.
-In general, try to match New Cat to Resident Cat.
-For example, if Resident Cat is older and stately, he may not appreciate a rambunctious kitten.
-Granted, sometimes New Cat is a stray who finds you rather than the other way around, so you just have to do the best you can.
+In general, try to match the characteristics of your new cat to those of your resident cat.
+For example, if the resident cat is older and calmer, he may not appreciate the addition of a rambunctious kitten to his home.
+Granted, sometimes your new cat will be a stray that finds you rather than the other way around, so you just have to do the best you can.

 Phase 2: Prepare for the New Arrival

-The following proactive tasks will help the transition to a multi-cat household go more smoothly:
+The following proactive tasks will help the transition to a multi-cat household (or the addition of another cat to a home that already has multiples) go more smoothly:

 - Elevated perches (command posts)